 >Save 10% off all logo trademark registrations with a promo code for LegalZoom BEST4B19

 3- Defend Your Logo Trademark

 Trademark registration with the USPTO will give you the right to use your logo across America and to sue any parties that attempt to copy your designs.
 This theft of your intellectual property ownership is called trademark infringement.

 You also have the right to stop the import of foreign goods with your logo brand from being brought into this country.
 This is a major concern in the fashion industry which struggles with counterfeit versions and fake knock-offs of designers goods.

 As a registered trademark with the USPTO, you can extend your protection with trademark registration in other countries.

 4- Monitor Your Logo Trademark

-Once you have gone to the expense and effort to get your logo trademarked you will want to do a trademark watch, which is an ongoing monitoring to check that no other firm is trying to use your logo designs.
+Once you have gone to the expense and effort to get your logo trademarked you will want to do a trademark watch, which is ongoing monitoring to check that no other firm is trying to use your logo designs.
 If you find that someone is infringing upon your logo trademark, hire an attorney to send a cease and desist letter to inform the user of your registration rights to that logo design.